farcaster-project/farcaster-node/README.md

 Then follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneros when it asks so, at the end you should receive the counterparty assets.

+### Run a swap locally

+If you want to test a swap with yourself locally you can follow the instructions [here](./doc/local-swap.md).

 ## Releases and Changelog

 See [CHANGELOG.md](CHANGELOG.md) and [RELEASING.md](RELEASING.md).